 Minority Mental Health Month

-So far in 2020 we’ve experienced a global pandemic, state shut-downs, and social unrest.
-It’s been quite a year and it’s only July.
-As the nation collectively grieves the deaths of Breonna Taylor, George Floyd, and Ahmaud Arbery, now is as good a time as ever to highlight the unique challenges that Black, Indigenous, People of Color (BIPOC) face in regards to mental health.
-July is Minority Mental Health Awareness Month, which gives us the opportunity to acknowledge, advocate for, and learn about these unique challenges.
+Over the past year and half, we have experienced a global pandemic, state shut-downs and social unrest.
+The nation collectively grieved and continues to grieve lives lost to violence and racial disparities.
+Health inequities are still prevalent and pervasive and need to be addressed.
+So now is as good a time as ever to highlight the unique challenges that Black, Indigenous, People of Color (BIPOC) face in regards to mental health.
+July is BIPOC or Minority Mental Health Awareness Month, which gives us the opportunity to acknowledge, advocate for, and learn about these unique challenges.

 Race and Mental Health